robertkleffner/conlangs/unnamed-active-stative/basic-features.md

 1. *-rt-* ==> *-rr-* rolled
 2. *-lt-* ==> *-lr-* the r is not tapped, but rather liquid
 3. *-ll-* ==> *-ll-* Welsh 'll'

+## Dialects

+There are two primary phonological dialects.
+The first, 'airy', is the phonology described above, and generally considered more graceful and elegant.

+The second, 'rocky', removes the fricativity from several consonants.
+It is considered workmanlike, but is also sometimes used in situations where greater auditory clarity is needed.
+The changes are listed below:
+1. *c*: becomes a stop, essentially *k* in English
+2. *g*: becomes a stop, essentially *g* in English
+3. *t*: becomes a stop, essentially *t* in English
+4. *d*: becomes a stop, essentially *d* in English
+5. *f*: becomes a stop, essentially *p* in English
+6. *v*: becomes a stop, essentially *b* in English

+There exist variations of dialects in between the two.

 # Affixes